 Substantiated allegation means the event was investigated and determined to have occurred, based on a preponderance of the evidence (28 C.F.R. §115.72).

 Unfounded allegation means the investigation determined that the event did not occur.

 Unsubstantiated allegation means the investigation concluded that evidence was insufficient to determine whether or not the event occurred.

-Sexual victimization as reported by adult correctional authorities
+Sexual victimization as reported by adult correctional and juvenile justice authorities

 - contact between the penis and the vulva or the penis and the anus, including penetration, however slight